denisbilli/qDBManager/README.md

 As you can see, you must register your entity if you want to use it in your program.
 You must use the method **dbm->register_entity<[ENTITY_CLASS_NAME]>();** before reading the Entity from the database, otherwise you will obtain a NULL object.

 # Other functionalities
-This version is fully capable of retrieving entities from the database performing a simple search, a full query (using the CriteriaBuilder object), updating the objects, inserting them or deleting.
+This version is fully capable of the basic CRUD operations, and also of retrieving entities from the database performing basic searches (using the Criteria Builder object), but also full queries.
 I didn't have the time to write a full Help, you may be able to find it yourself.
 If you are curious you can still write me anyway.

 # TODO
-- Only SQLite is supported for the moment, but I'm willing to support other RDBMS soon.
+- Only SQLite is supported for the moment, but I'm willing to support other RDBMS soon

+You can write your own adapter extending the class **QDBManager** (have a look to the file interfaces/qsqlite.h).

 # Conclusions
 Hope to help someone with this lines.
 Every suggestion is appreciated.